DavidWells/atom-react-autocomplete/readme.md

   "generate": "rc-autocomplete"
 }
 ```

+The CLI for this can be found here: https://github.com/DavidWells/react-autocomplete-cli

 ## How does this work?

 [React Docgen](https://github.com/reactjs/react-docgen) generates data that is parsed into readable tokens (`completions.json`) for consumption of the atom autocomplete+ [provider](https://github.com/atom/autocomplete-plus/wiki/Provider-API) (see `lib/provider` for how the provider works)